Deep Learning of Solver-Aware Turbulence Closures from Nudged LES Dynamics

-Recent works have also explored data-assimilation ideas in turbulent-flow modeling with different objectives.
-Zauner \textit{et al.}~\cite{Zauner_Mons_Marquet_Leclaire_2022} used nudging with sparse velocity observations to reconstruct the turbulent wake behind a square cylinder in an unsteady RANS solver, while Clark Di Leoni \textit{et al.}~\cite{clark2020synchronization} studied nudging in three-dimensional homogeneous isotropic turbulence using Eulerian, Fourier and Lagrangian observations.
-In the context of LES closure modeling, Wang \textit{et al.}~\cite{wang2023ensemble} proposed an ensemble-Kalman-filter-based mixed SGS model, and Ephrati \textit{et al.}~\cite{ephrati2025continuous} developed a 3D-Var-based stochastic spectral closure for coarse LES.
-In contrast, the present work learns the instantaneous coarse-grid nudging discrepancy directly in physical space and examines how the required corrective forcing depends on the numerical discretization of the coarse solver.
+Recent works have also explored the application of ideas from data assimilation for various problems involving turbulent flows.
+Zauner et al.~\cite{Zauner_Mons_Marquet_Leclaire_2022} used nudging with sparse velocity observations to reconstruct the turbulent wake behind a square cylinder in an unsteady RANS solver.
+In homogeneous isotropic turbulence, nudging has been applied with Eulerian, Fourier and Lagrangian observations \cite{clark2020synchronization}, and also to infer unknown flow parameters and reconstruct large-scale turbulent structure from sparse measurements \cite{Clark_Di_Leoni_2018}.
+In the context of LES closure modeling, Wang et al.~\cite{wang2023ensemble} proposed an ensemble-Kalman-filter-based mixed SGS model, and Ephrati et al.~\cite{ephrati2025continuous} developed a 3D variational data assimilation approach for stochastic spectral closure for coarse LES.
+Buzzicotti and Clark Di Leoni~\cite{buzzicotti2020synchronizing} analyzed the relation between the degree of synchronization and the subgrid model when nudging an LES towards DNS data.
+Li et al.~\cite{li2022synchronizing} similarly reported that synchronizing an LES to DNS requires a minimum amount of assimilated large-scale data, with this threshold depending on the choice of subgrid-scale model.
+A related study by Ling and Lozano-Dur\'an~\cite{ling2025numerically}, used a \emph{statistical} nudging procedure to assimilate mean profiles averaged over the homogeneous directions and time to generate numerically consistent training data for wall-modeled LES subgrid-scale closures in turbulent channel flows.
+In contrast, the present work learns the \emph{instantaneous} coarse-grid nudging discrepancy directly and examines how the required correction depends on the numerical discretization of the coarse solver.